tytydraco/yessleep/out/When_I_was_a_little_boy_I_befriended_a_frog_who_lived_at_the_bottom_of_the_garden.md

 I started crying again.
 "But I'm just a little boy."

 Solomon sighed.
-"Oh, little one.
+"Oh, Ben.
 I wish I could hug you.
 You're so much more than *'just a little boy'*.
 Before I met you, I was just a little frog.
 But you made me special, because *you* are special.
 Believe in yourself, little one."

 I mustered a small smile and stroked Solomon on his back.
 "We make each other special, don't we?"